-Admission to second associate degree: Students who have earned an associate degree either from the College of Micronesia-FSM or a regionally accredited institution with a cumulative grade point average of at least 2.0 may formally be admitted into a second associate degree program.
+Students who have earned an associate degree either from COM-FSM or a regionally U.S. regionally accredited institution with a cumulative GPA of at least 2.0 may formally be admitted into a second associate degree program.
 The second associate degree program must be in a major different from the first.

 Students seeking a second associate degree must file an Application for Second Degree Admission.
-If the degree was earned from an institution other than the College of Micronesia-FSM, the student must also submit:
+If the degree was earned from an institution other than the college, the student must also submit to OARR the following:

-- 1. Application for Admission and a \$10 admission fee.
-Printable Application for Admission form may also be downloaded from the College's website (http://www.comfsm.fm/oar/forms/Application for Admission.pdf). - 2.
-Official transcript indicating that a previous degree was earned.
+- Application for Admission and a \$10 admission fee.
+Printable Application for Admission form may also be downloaded from the College's website. - Official transcript indicating that a previous degree was earned.